 The WNO Orchestra was formed in 1970.
-Since then, it has established itself as one of the finest orchestras in the UK, highly praised for its distinction in wide-ranging operatic repertoire, as well as for its extremely varied concert work and portfolio of recordings.
-Resident at Wales Millennium Centre, the Orchestra is one of two permanent, full-time ensembles at the heart of the Company, alongside the WNO Chorus.
-Former Music Directors of Welsh National Opera and its Orchestra include Carlo Rizzi and the late Sir Charles Mackerras.
-Lothar Koenigs joined Welsh National Opera as Music Director in August 2016, making his debut conducting Mahler’s Second Symphony at St David’s Hall on 20 October 2016.
+Since then, it has established itself as one of the finest orchestras in the UK, highly praised for its distinction in wide ranging operatic repertoire, as well as for its extremely varied concert work and portfolio of recordings.
+Resident at Wales Millennium Centre, Cardiff, the Orchestra is one of two permanent, full-time ensembles at the heart of the Company, alongside the WNO Chorus.
+Former Music Directors of Welsh National Opera and its Orchestra include Carlo Rizzi, Lothar Koenigs and the late Sir Charles Mackerras.
+Tomáš Hanus joined the Company as Music Director in August 2016, making his debut conducting Mahler’s Second Symphony at St David’s Hall on 20 October 2016.

-Ann Jones*, Donald McNaught*, Marilyn Shewring, Emma Waller, Steven Crichlow, Rebecca Totterdell, Tamaki Mott, Ian Gibbs
+Ann Jones*, Donald McNaught*, Marilyn Shewring, Emma Waller, Steven Crichlow, Rebecca Totterdell, Tamaki Mott, Iain Gibbs